Lauri Törni: Emigration to the United States

-In 1949, Törni, accompanied by his wartime executive officer Holger Pitkänen, traveled to Sweden, crossing the border from Tornio to Haparanda (Haaparanta), where many inhabitants are ethnic Finns.
+In 1949, Törni, accompanied by his wartime executive officer Holger Pitkänen, traveled to Sweden, crossing the border from Tornio to Haparanda.
 From Haparanda, Törni traveled by railroad to Stockholm where he stayed with Baroness von Essen, who harbored many fugitive Finnish officers following the war.
 Pitkänen was arrested and repatriated to Finland.
 In Sweden, Törni fell in love with a Swedish Finn, Marja Kops, and was soon engaged to be married.
-In order to secure employment, Törni traveled under an alias as a Swedish seaman aboard the SS Bolivia, destined for Caracas, Venezuela, where he met one of his Winter War commanders, the Finnish colonel Matti Aarnio, who was in exile in Venezuela after the war.
-Törni hired on to a Swedish cargo ship, the MS Skagen, which traveled from Caracas for the United States in 1950.
+In order to secure employment, Törni traveled under an alias as a Swedish seaman aboard the SS Bolivia, destined for Caracas, Venezuela, where he met one of his Winter War commanders, the Finnish colonel Matti Aarnio, who was living in Venezuela at the time.
+Törni hid on a Swedish cargo ship, the MS Skagen, which traveled from Caracas for the United States in 1950.

 While in the Gulf of Mexico, near Mobile, Alabama, Törni jumped overboard and swam to shore.
 Now a political refugee, Törni traveled to New York City where he was helped by the Finnish-American community living in Brooklyn's Sunset Park "Finntown".
 There he worked as a carpenter and cleaner.
 In 1953, Törni was granted a residence permit through an Act of Congress that was shepherded by the law firm of "Wild Bill" Donovan, former head of the Office of Strategic Services.

 United States Army

-Törni enlisted in the US Army in 1954 under the provisions of the Lodge-Philbin Act and adopted the name Larry Thorne.
-In the US Army, he was befriended by a group of Finnish-American officers who came to be known as "Marttinen's Men" (Marttisen miehet).
+Törni enlisted in the U.S. Army in 1954 under the provisions of the Lodge-Philbin Act and adopted the name Larry Thorne.
+In the U.S. Army, he was befriended by a group of Finnish-American officers who came to be known as "Marttinen's Men" (fin.
+Marttisen miehet).

-With their support, Thorne joined the US Army Special Forces.
+With their support, Thorne joined the U.S. Army Special Forces.
 While in the Special Forces, he taught skiing, survival, mountaineering, and guerrilla tactics.
 In turn he attended airborne school, and advanced in rank to sergeant.
 Receiving his US citizenship in 1957, Thorne attended Officer Candidate School, and was commissioned as a first lieutenant in the Signal Corps.
 He later received a Regular Army commission and a promotion to captain in 1960.
-From 1958–1962, he served in the 10th Special Forces Group in West Germany at Bad Tölz, from where he was second-in-command of a search and recovery mission high in the Zagros Mountains of Iran, which gained him a notable reputation.
+From 1958 to 1962, he served in the 10th Special Forces Group in West Germany at Bad Tölz, from where he was second-in-command of a search and recovery mission high in the Zagros Mountains of Iran, which gained him a notable reputation.
 When he was in Germany, he briefly visited his relatives in Finland.
 In an episode of The Big Picture released in 1962 and composed of footage filmed in 1959, Thorne is shown as a lieutenant with the 10th Special Forces Group in the United States Army.